 status of the project and what’s coming next.

 As a developer, I’ve always liked data visualization.
 I like looking at graphs to spot problems in our systems.
 I like guessing how a graph would look like if I knew the system’s behavior.
 As I got closer and closer to product management, my understanding of data visualization changed: I understood why I personally like graphs and why they’re so important for a company.
 Data visualizations can express more than raw data sets.
 You look at a graph and you can extract insights from what you see, and these insights can change the course of a company.
 Data visualization is a powerful and much needed discipline, even more so now that storing data is cheaper than ever.

-Let me share a trivial example with you to better explain why I’m so
+Let me share a trivial example with you to better explain why I’m so fascinated

-fascinated by data visualization.
+by data visualization.
 Let’s say I have a

-users table in my
+users table in my database that

 SELECT country, to_chr(signup_date, 'yyyy-mm') period, count(*) acquisitions FROM users GROUP BY 1, 2 ORDER BY 1

 From a business perspective, there’s hardly anything I can understand looking at the raw data set.
 The only thing I can figure out is that we had no acquisitions in Italy for the month of June 2016.
 Maybe we launched in June there, I don’t remember exactly and I should check that.
 But I surely can’t say at first glance in which market we acquired more customers or if there’s any trend (positive or negative) I should be aware of.
 Now, let’s try to visualize this small (and purposely trivial) data set with graphs.
 Let’s start with aggregating the acquisitions by country: